riceissa/breathing/doc.md

 The Buteyko people also emphasize posture, but I have not read much about what they say.

 i still have a lot to learn here. apparently some posture techniques can be quite dangerous (can even cause die-off reactions??)

+what can sometimes _feel_ like air hunger might just be your abdomen being compressed due to slouching. sitting up a bit straighter can reduce the air hunger feeling. (this doesn't work most of the time)

 # Breathing synthesis